The Challenge

 - Established monthly financial review cadence with leadership

-Phase 3: Board Readiness (Weeks 9-12)
+Phase 3: Board Readiness (Weeks 9 to 12)

 The company had a board meeting every quarter but dreaded the prep.
 We built a standardized board deck template with actual vs. budget variance analysis, cohort analytics, and forward-looking projections that told a clear story.